Ziyan-ZOU/ziyan-zou.github.io/content/post/Praat Tutorial.md

 Hi, I just stared my Praat journey and shared some summary of mine on the website.
-You can find the following link to if you are interested.
+You can find the following links to watch if you are interested.
 Hope it may help you a little bit!

 1. How to draw the f0 in two ways?